 In all cases, the final stuck-at fault efficiency is much higher than the final transition fault efficiency.
 Moreover, this has been achieved along with a lower cell area overhead with the exception of the design p19K.
 The reason for this difference is again the lower random testability of the transition faults with the consequence that more patterns have to be embedded and more bits have to be flipped or preserved in the pseudo-random sequence.
-This seems not to be the case in the p19K design, but, as mentioned before, it was just the ATPG that provided fewer deterministic test cubes to be embedded for transition fault testing.
-For a given test length, the DLBIST hardware overhead depends
+This seems not to be the case of the p19K design, but, as mentioned before, here it was just the ATPG that provided fewer deterministic test cubes to be embedded for transition fault testing.
+For a given test length, the DLBIST hardware overhead depends on the random testability of the CUT and on the amount with which the fault efficiency has to be increased.